 Climate change is not just an environmental issue—it’s a financial one too.
-As global temperatures rise and extreme weather events become more frequent, the ripple effects are felt across every sector of the economy.
+As global temperatures rise and extreme weather events become more frequent, the ripple effects are felt across every sector of the economy, with a significant impact on the global economy and human society.
 For investors, understanding how climate change affects investing is essential for making informed decisions and safeguarding their portfolios.
 Whether you’re a seasoned investor or just starting, recognizing the interplay between climate impacts and financial markets can provide a significant advantage in navigating the evolving landscape.

 In this blog post, you will learn: